 SriLankan Airlines will resume nonstop flights to Moscow later this month after an absence of more than six years.

-The new service will see a once-weekly scheduled flight between Colombo’s Bandaranaike International (BIA) and Moscow’s Domodedovo (DME) from July 30.
+The new service will see a once-weekly scheduled flight between Colombo’s Bandaranaike International (CMB) and Moscow’s Domodedovo (DME) from July 30.

 Flights will be every Friday using Airbus A330-300 aircraft with 28 business class seats and 269 economy seats.